How to Edit Multi-Camera Footage Automatically in Adobe Premiere Pro (Easiest Method in 2025)

 Step 2.
 Select [Edit multi-cam] from the menu.

 Step 3.
-Configure settings for analysis:
+Configure sequence preset settings for analysis:

 Range: Choose the portion of the sequence for transcription.